slsheldon/ssg-bid/content/02-Community/03-Key-documents/en.md

 In addition, grantees can increase the frequency of the assessment to monitor progress and establish whether an institution's capacity is improving, deteriorating or is being maintained at a desirable level in a timely manner.
 This approach may be especially useful in gauging the longer term impact of a BID-funded  project if a self-assessment is also carried out, for example, in six months or one year after its conclusion.

+### Financial reporting

+Templates and other information for reporting on BID-funded activities

 ### Communications and visibility guidelines

 To meet the terms of the original grant, all communications related to BID-funded projects must include the following acknowledgement: